Monte Carlo or Bust!: Music

+Release

+The film opened 28 May 1969 at the Astor Theatre and Beekman Theatre in New York City.
+The film grossed $46,800 in its opening week.

 Reception

 Monte Carlo or Bust! was favourably received by audiences and critics alike.
 The comparison to Annakin's earlier work, notwithstanding, The New York Times review noted, "... the picture is lively and often hilarious, as the drivers hang on for dear life and the old cars honk, collide and careen.
 There is hardly a turn without a bang-up or a mix-up."

-In the opinion of the writer Matthew Sweet, Peter Cook as Major Dawlish, and Dudley Moore as Lt.
-Barrington, are the performers who have the humour in the film that survives best.
-Peter Cook's Major Dawlish is the creator of a series of fairly ludicrous inventions – the feeling hovers "that it might be all over for Britain."
+In the opinion of the writer Matthew Sweet, Peter Cook as Major Digby Dawlish, and Dudley Moore as Lt.
+Kit Barrington, are the performers who have the humour in the film that survives best.
+Cook's Major Dawlish is the creator of a series of fairly ludicrous inventions – the feeling hovers "that it might be all over for Britain."
 Sweet states that it is a send-up of the British Empire, "which is very 1960s and not far from the sort of thing they would have been doing in The Establishment Club in Soho a few years earlier, where really for the first time, these upper-class stereotypes had been sent up with a vein of cruelty as well as a vein of affection.
 I think you can see it as a kind of post-Empire film."
 Cook and Moore play the representatives of Empire: